-The Consolidated Financial Statements as of December 31, 2015, 2014 and 2013, incorporate the financial statements of the entities over which the Bank has control (including structured entities); and includes the adjustments, reclassifications and eliminations needed to comply with the accounting and valuation criteria established by IFRS.
+The Consolidated Financial Statements for the years ended December 31, 2016, 2015 and 2014, incorporate the financial statements of the entities over which the Bank has control (including structured entities); and includes the adjustments, reclassifications and eliminations needed to comply with the accounting and valuation criteria established by IFRS.
 Control is achieved when the Bank:

-- I. has power over the investee; - II. is exposed, or has rights, to variable returns from its involvement with the investee; and - III. has the ability to use its power to affect its returns.
+- I. has power over the investee; - II. is exposed, or has rights, to variable returns from its involvement with the investee; and - III.has the ability to use its power to affect its returns.